 The ETL (extract, transform, load) process is the most popular method of collecting data from multiple sources and loading it into a centralized data warehouse.
 During the ETL process, information is first extracted from a source such as a database, file, or spreadsheet, then transformed to comply with the data warehouse’s standards, and finally loaded into the data warehouse.

 ETL is an essential component of data warehousing and analytics, but not all ETL software tools are created equal.
 The best ETL tool may vary depending on your situation and use cases.
-Here are 7 of the best ETL software tools for 2020 and beyond:
+Here are 7 of the best ETL software tools for 2021, along with a few others that you may want to consider: